-Out of the box software is fantastic, and we try to make PaperCut as useful as possible with as little construction to do.
+Out of the box software is fantastic, and we try to make PaperCut as useful as possible, with as little tweaking as possible!
 With that said, people are people - everyone's different - and that goes for differences between organizations too.

 Some organizations don't use payment systems at all, while for others it's the most important thing on the menu.
 A university may want to integrate their PaperCut login with their WebSSO authentication system - whereas a small corporate customer might instead want to authenticate using Google OAuth.

 Customization is critical - not only for making it look like 'yours', but for helping your users feel more comfortable with the system adoption.
 If customization is done right, your users won't even realize it's 3rd party software!